 - The misalignment between corporate goals and individual incentives

-- The underestimation of the Buyer negotiation culture
+- The underestimation of the buyer negotiation culture

 The misalignment between corporate goals and individual incentives is frequently overlooked.
 For the procurement team, it is essential to ensure that the bonus/commission structure is in line with the company interest.
-Indeed, if the procurement team’s goal is based on price reduction while the company is launching a Working Capital Improvement initiative based on DPO extension, the chances that the program develops well are extremely limited.
+Indeed, if the procurement team’s goal is based on price reduction while the company is launching a working capital improvement initiative based on DPO extension, the chances that the program develops well are extremely limited.

 I could easily add to the short list the lack of resources across the organization, but that is all too often the excuse when a deeper issue is in play that no one wants to address.
-The Buyer negotiation culture is a powerful factor in the success of a program.
+The buyer negotiation culture is a powerful factor in the success of a program.
 Because in order to create change, change has to happen.
 How that happens depends on whether or not the culture is aggressive or passive.
 If the SCF program requires a term extension of 30 days to meet the objectives, you can imagine that an aggressive culture would quickly implement—potentially at the expense of maintaining a good buyer – seller relationship, and a passive one may take too much time, and never see the gain.

-Another typical mistake is to think that the program rate is the unique and most important driver for suppliers to adopt and take advantage of a Supply Chain Finance solution.
+Another typical mistake is to think that the program rate is the unique and most important driver for suppliers to adopt and take advantage of a SCF solution.
 As a result, the decision to join a program is reduced to a bottom-line analysis, which excludes important questions about who should be involved in order to ensure the success of the program after it’s launched.
 In my experience, the program rate is nowhere near the top of the list of factors that drive the supplier to sell its receivables!
 Indeed, a supplier may sell its receivables to lower their exposure to a financially weak customer, or may inject the extra cash received from financing its receivables into its own supply chain by earning a discount for paying its own suppliers early.

 In summary, overlooking critical elements of building a supply chain program or taking shortcuts may lead to an improper assessment of what really matters in order to achieve real results.
 The good news, however, is that there is a common trait that all successful programs have: engagement of the organization as a whole, from the CEO, CFO, CPO down to the execution level.
-A true alignment within the organization is crucial to the successful development and launch of a Supply Chain Finance initiative.
+A true alignment within the organization is crucial to the successful development and launch of a supply chain finance initiative.